Are Financial Constraints Priced? Evidence from Textual Analysis

 88 Pages Posted: 11 May 2014 Last revised: 6 Nov 2017

 Date Written: March 6, 2017

-We construct novel measures of financial constraints using textual analysis and investigate their impact on stock returns.
-Our different measures capture access to general external finance, equity markets, and debt markets.
+We construct novel measures of financial constraints using textual analysis of firms' annual reports and investigate their impact on stock returns.
+Our three measures capture access to equity markets, debt markets, and external financial markets in general.
 In all cases, constrained firms earn higher returns, which move together and cannot be explained by the Fama and French (2015) factor model.
 A trading strategy based on financial constraints is most profitable for large, liquid stocks.
-These results are strongest if we measure financial constraints via access to debt markets.
-We construct a financial constraints factor based on this measure, which earns an annualized risk-adjusted excess return of 6.5%.
+Our results are strongest when we consider debt constraints.
+A portfolio based on this measure earns an annualized risk-adjusted excess return of 6.5%.

 Keywords: Financial constraints, textual analysis, market efficiency

 Suggested Citation: Suggested Citation